Tutorial: Extracting Images in Specific Formats from PowerPoint Presentations

 Here are some guidelines for choosing the appropriate image format:

-- For photographs and complex images, use JPEG for smaller file sizes
+- Web Usage: - For photographs and complex images, use JPEG for smaller file sizes

 - For diagrams, text, and graphics with sharp edges, use PNG